Bathing and Swimming.

 Your Animas® insulin pump is completely waterproof up to 3.6 metres for 24 hours and can be worn in the shower or while swimming.
 To participate in water activities, clip the pump to your swimsuit or place it in a small “sport case”.
 Or, if you prefer, the pump and most infusion sets can be disconnected for up to one hour.

 If you plan on using hot tubs, whirlpools or saunas, it is recommended that you remove your pump, infusion set and tubing.
 Exposure to extreme temperatures could possibly affect the quality of your insulin inside the pump, tubing and set.
 Always follow your healthcare professional’s individual guidelines when disconnecting your pump.
 Before and after you disconnect for any length of time, remember to check your blood glucose levels.

-Note: Do not wear your Animas insulin pump when diving or in water at depths greater than 3.6 metres)
+NOTE: Do not wear you Animas® insulin pump when diving or in water at depths greater than 3.6 metres)

 Because the pump delivers your insulin continuously, it must be worn during sleep.
 The basal insulin rate holds the blood sugar steady while you sleep.
 Sleeping with the pump is not difficult.
 It can be clipped to your pyjamas, placed in a pocket, tucked under a pillow, or kept next to you in bed.

 There are many options for wearing your pump during exercise and sports activities.
 During “low-contact” sport activities, such as walking, biking, or aerobics, the pump can be clipped to the waistband.
 For added security, it can be placed in a “sport case”, or some people even sew pockets into their undergarments to keep it in place.